gcarbo01/process-diagram/README.md

 <br>

 ## Temporal Events
-Sometimes, Business Analyst forget to model processes that are triggered by time events.
-These events are valid business interactions therefore they must be captured as part of the business requirements.
-So, here it is the correct notation how to start a Temporal Event. <br>
+Sometimes, Business analysts forget to model processes triggered by time events.
+These events are valid business interactions; therefore, they must be captured as part of the business requirements.
+So, here is the correct notation for how to start a Temporal Event. <br>
 <br>
-Temporal Events can be for example: <br>
+Temporal Events can be for example, <br>
 * Every day at 1 AM, run the reconciliation process. <br>
 * Every 10 minutes, check for new emails in the Inbox. <br>
 <br>